hexSophia/EAHelper/README.md

 you now need create a folder call **files** with **chromedriverlocation.txt** and  **language.txt**\
 \
 **chromedriverlocation.txt** - type your chromedriver location in this txt\
-**language** - type zh_CN for chinese language or just filled random thing that will changed to english language
+**language.txt** - type zh_CN for chinese language or just filled random thing that will changed to english language

 # Why you release this?
 because it funny